gbadev-org/gbadoc/content/graphics.md

 ### Mode 4

 8-Bit paletted bitmapped mode at 240x160.
-The bitmap starts at either `0x06000000` or `0x0600A000`, depending on bit 3 of [REG_DISPCNT](registers.md#REG_DISPCNT).
+The bitmap starts at either `0x06000000` or `0x0600A000`, depending on bit 4 of [REG_DISPCNT](registers.md#REG_DISPCNT).
 Swapping the map and drawing in the one that isn't displayed allows for page flipping techniques to be used.
-The palette is at `0x05000000`, and contains 256 16-bit [color entries](#Color Format).
+The palette is at `0x05000000`, and contains 256 16-bit [color entries](#color-format).

 ### Mode 5